 For longer storage, freeze in single-meal portions for up to 3โ4 months.
 Thaw overnight in the refrigerator before reheating on the stovetop or in the microwave.
 Add a splash of broth if itโs thicker than you like after reheating.

-Salsa verde is a green Mexican sauce made fromย tomatillosย (not green tomatoes) blended with green chiles (like jalapeรฑo or serrano), onion, garlic, and cilantro.
-I keep jars of salsa verde on hand for convenience.
+Salsa verde is a green Mexican sauce made fromย tomatillosย (not green tomatoes) blended with green chiles like jalapeรฑo or serrano, onion, garlic, and cilantro.
+Itโs a tangyย green salsa, not the same as green chili.

 ๐The Recipe Card